filakhtov/gentoo-use-docs/sys-libs/libblockdev.md

 It is safe to disable the flag.

+### escrow
+Pass the `--with-escrow` option to the configure script.
+Add an additional feature to the `libbd_crypto` cryptography plugin library (see the `cryptsetup` flag for details) that provides an ability to create recovery encryption keys for an encrypted volume in the so-called escrow storage which can be used to access encrypted data if the main passphrase is lost or forgotten.

+It is safe to disable this flag, however it is highly recommended to use some alternative recovery key creation and storage mechanism.

 ### kbd
 Pass the `--with-kbd` option to the configure script.
 Build and install the `libbd_kbd` library - a `libblockdev` plugin providing the functionality related to KBD (kernel block devices, namely zRAM and bcache): querying stats; creating and destroying bcache/zRAM devices; attaching, detaching and modifying caching mode for bcache devices, etc.